TaskarCenterAtUW/TDEI-gateway/research/database-options.md

-# Database options for audit and event logging
+# Database and visualization options for audit and event logging

 Author: Naresh